 CBM Calculator for Shipping

 This CBM calculator for shipping is a simple tool that helps you determine the volume and weight of your consignment.
-It can also help you plan your transport: all you have to do is input the dimensions and weight of the cube you're shipping, and our calculator will tell you how many cartons of this size will fit in a standard container.
+It can help you plan your transport: all you have to do is input the dimensions and weight of the cube you're shipping, and our calculator will tell you how many cartons of this size will fit in a standard container.
 You will also learn more about the CBM measurement and cubic meter itself.